Should You Fight a Traffic Ticket?

 Frequently Asked Questions

-What should I review before paying?+
+What should I open next?+

 Methodology and data notes